Florida forensic accountant reviewing financial records for litigation support

 Unlike traditional accounting, which is often focused on record-keeping and financial reporting, forensic accounting is proactive and investigative.
 Forensic accountants are frequently called upon as expert witnesses in court, and their findings can influence the outcomes of major litigation cases, divorce settlements, insurance claims, and corporate audits.

+For a deeper exploration of the field, read our in-depth look at forensic accounting.
 Key tasks involved in forensic accounting include:

 Why Forensic Accounting Is Crucial in Florida